Ayaka Yoshimizu

 About

-Ayaka Yoshimizu is an Assistant Professor of Teaching at the Department of Asian Studies.
+Ayaka Yoshimizu is an Associate Professor of Teaching at the Department of Asian Studies.
 She also teaches and coordinates Arts courses for the UBC-Ritsumeikan Exchange Programs.
-Ayaka teaches courses on Japanese literature, films, media, audiovisual translation, transpacific histories and cultures, and Indigeneities in Asia and Asian diaspora.
+Ayaka teaches courses on Japanese media, audiovisual translation, transpacific histories and cultures, Indigeneities in Asia and Asian diaspora, and decolonial, anti-racist, and embodied methodologies.
 She is affiliated with Asian Canadian and Asian Migration Studies and Centre for Migration Studies.

 Ayaka is an interdisciplinary scholar trained in cultural studies, media and communication studies, and decolonial and embodied ethnographic methodologies.
 Her research is concerned with transnational migration within Asia and across the Pacific Ocean; carceral mobilities, forced migration and human trafficking; politics of memory and memorialization; sensory studies; performance ethnography; and transnational and diasporic spaces and cultures.